Anaesthetic Complications - Medical Malpractice LawyersLEGAL HELPLINE: ☎ 855 804 7125

 Regional anaesthesia is a nerve block that anaesthetizes a large area of your body.
 It is often done on the arms and legs.
 It can cause nerve damage to the nerves supplying the area of the body and can cause residual numbness past the level of the block.

-Spinal anaesthesia is when the spinal cord is anaesthetized and blocks all the nerves past the level of the anaesthesia.
+Spinal anaesthesia is when the spinal cord is anaesthetized and blocks all the nerves past the level of the anaesthetic.
 It can result in a spinal headache from leakage of the spinal fluid outside of the spinal canal.
 It occurs in about 1-2 percent of all individuals who have spinal anaesthesia.
 Doctors can use a blood patch, in which they inject blood that clots over the hole and stops the leakage and thus the headache.

 Awareness of the surgery during cases of general anaesthesia is extremely rare.
 Doctors monitor the situation in order to make sure you cannot be awake during surgery.
 It can be a frightening experience, however, for those people who are still awake during general anaesthesia.